 5. How can I find affordable housing in London?

-• Consider outer boroughs or shared housing for budget-friendly options.
-Platforms like Rightmove and Zoopla list available rentals across various price ranges.
+• Consider outer boroughs (Zones 4-6) or shared housing.
+Websites like Rightmove and Zoopla list rentals.

 6. Is London safe to live in?